 The FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606).
 ASU No. 2014-09, as subsequently amended, supersedes the revenue recognition requirements in Revenue Recognition (Topic 605), and most industry-specific guidance throughout the Industry Topics of the Codification.
 Additionally, ASU No. 2014-09 supersedes some cost guidance included in Revenue Recognition-Construction-Type and Production-Type Contracts (Subtopic 605-35).
 Under ASU No. 2014-09, an entity should recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 ASU No. 2014-09 also requires additional disclosure about the nature, amount, timing, and uncertainty of revenue and cash flows arising from customer contracts.
 This includes significant judgments and changes in judgments and assets recognized from costs incurred to obtain or fulfill a contract.
-Additionally, from time to time, the Company may enter into transactions whereby it sells or options certain mineral properties, plant and equipment.
-In these instances, certain principles of ASC 610, Other Income, may apply when de-recognizing a nonfinancial asset when the Company has determined the sale and/or option agreement does not qualify as a contract with a customer.
-Certain principles of ASC 606 may apply when recognizing a gain or loss on the transaction even though the transaction is not considered to be in the normal course of business.
-ASU No. 2014-09 states that entities should apply guidance related to transfer of control and measurement of the transaction price when evaluating the timing and amount of the gain or loss to be recognized.
 The new guidance is effective for interim and annual periods beginning after December 15, 2017.